Large off-grid System

 We need a minimum wire size of 14AWG or 2.5mm² PV wire.
 Since the smallest PV wire is 12AWG (4mm²), we will use these.

-This system uses six server rack batteries for 30kW of storage.
+This system uses six server rack batteries for 30kW of storage which is connected with a 2AWG cable.

 The generator has a power output of 7,600W on gasoline and 7,200W on propane.
 Since you will be using propane for cooking, we will use 7,200W.
 It’s recommended to run the generator at 70% of its maximum output for fuel efficiency and noise reduction.